maxdeviant/code-stats-ls/README.md

 ## Installation

+See the [releases](https://github.com/maxdeviant/code-stats-ls/releases) page for pre-built binaries.

-To install the Code::Stats language server, run the following:
+If you would like to install the Code::Stats language server from source you can run:

 ```sh
 git clone git@github.com:maxdeviant/code-stats-ls.git